 - Nomination for other awards, including national, regional, or local ACS awards, does not disqualify a member from being nominated for ACS Fellow.

 - Primary and secondary nominators must be current members (including retired and emeritus members) of the American Chemical Society in good standing with either a standard or premium membership package.

-- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, ACS Board of Directors, and current ACS staff are not eligible to be primary or secondary nominators.
+- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, and the ACS Board of Directors, as well as current ACS staff, are not eligible to be primary or secondary nominators.

-- The primary nominator must be eligible to submit as an individual member or on behalf of a Committee, Local Section, Technical Division, or International Chemical Sciences Chapter.
+- The primary nominator must be eligible to submit as an individual member or on behalf of a Committee, International Chemical Sciences, Chapter, Local Section, or Technical Division.
 Refer to the Nomination Types page for specific eligibility requirements for primary nominators.

 - No more than one of the nominators (primary or secondary) may be from the same work group at the nominee’s primary place of employment.
 If the nominee is retired, only one nominator (primary or secondary) may be from the nominee’s last place of employment prior to retirement.

 - Refer to the Nomination Types page for guidelines about serving as a nominator for more than one nomination.

 The selection of ACS Fellows is based on documented excellence and leadership in both of two areas: (1) science, the profession, education, and/or management, and (2) volunteer service in the ACS community.
 Nomination documents must address both of these areas.